microsoft/coe-starter-kit/coe-cli/readme.md

 NOTE: If you receive an error about unable to download packages your system time may eb out of sync from the docker host.
 Restarting you system may resolve this issue

-2. Run the docker image which will start a powershell session
+2. Run the docker image which will start a PowerShell session

  ```bash
 docker run -it --rm coe-cli